-The Covid-19 pandemic caused a perfect storm for the automotive industry.
-At its peak, restrictions to control the virus reduced vehicle and component production worldwide.
-Alongside showroom closures, European car registrations almost halved during the first six months of the year.
+The onset of the Covid-19 pandemic caused a perfect storm for the automotive industry.
+At its peak, restrictions to control the virus halted production at 90% of vehicle and component factories in China, North America and Europe4.
+Alongside showroom closures, European registrations almost halved during the first six months of the year5.

-Carmakers purchased fewer semiconductors (micro-chips) to match the reduced demand for new vehicles, just as demand surged for home computing, gaming and healthcare products.
-When semiconductor manufacturers restarted their (reduced) production, the limited volume available had already been prioritised elsewhere.
-This leadto supply problems as automotive markets picked up again.
-Demand for semiconductor-reliant technology has been increasing, but supply is too low.The semiconductor shortage is a worldwide problem affecting many industries; including the automotive industry.
+In turn, carmakers heavily reduced purchasing of semiconductors, just as demand surged for home computing, gaming and healthcare products.
+When semiconductor manufacturers restarted at reduced production, the limited volume available had already been prioritised elsewhere6, leading to supply constraints as automotive markets picked up in the third quarter of the year7.
+Demand for semiconductor-reliant technology is increasing, but supply is struggling to keep up.

-In cars, semiconductors used in critical functions through to added extras on a vehicle –such as a display, an infotainment system or a sensor.
+The automotive supply chain is tiered, and semiconductors are a component within a subsystem of the vehicle – such as a display, an infotainment system or a sensor.
 At best, a shortage could cause some trim levels or optional equipment to become unavailable.
 At worst it could stall production of an entire model line.
-It is a particular challenge for an industry which tends not to hold much stock inventory.
-Due to this shortage, delivery times of new cars can increase, and it may have an impact on your order.
+It’s a particular challenge for an industry which tends not to hold much inventory.